shawn120/Hanoi_Cheating/README.md

 Input the numbers of disks, return every moves to complete the task within the minimum moves.

-Link of the game of Tower of Hanoi
+You can play the game of Tower of Hanoi on:

 https://www.mathsisfun.com/games/towerofhanoi.html